 Will a new life insurance policy cover me for Coronavirus/Covid-19?

-If you are outstanding any tests or investigations for your health or indeed, awaiting treatment such as surgery, your application may be postponed until such time as this is complete.
+If you are outstanding any tests or investigations for your health or indeed, awaiting treatment such as surgery, your life insurance application may be postponed until such time as this is complete.
 Bear in mind that not all insurance companies assess your circumstances in the same way and some may be happy to accept your application for life insurance while you await medical attention even if others are not.

 Why you should buy life insurance now (if you haven't got it already)